The UN Human Rights Council

 - The Human Rights Council now has an Advisory Committee consisting of 18 experts.

-- With the Universal Periodic Review, the Human Rights Council has established a procedure under which all UN member states will in future have to submit to a periodic review mechanism to ensure that they are meeting their human rights obligations.
+- With the Universal Periodic Review, the Human Rights Council has established a procedure under which all UN member states have to submit to a periodic review mechanism to ensure that they are meeting their human rights obligations.

 The UN Human Rights Council’s Universal Periodic Review (UPR)